PaulComis/RestlessSoles/index.md

+Appalachian Dancing is an energetic and percussive form of dance that originated in the Appalachian Mountains of America and performed to Old-Time music.

 ![Restless Souls At Newark Castle Grounds](assets/rsoles_title.JPG "A number of the Restless Soles dance side similing during a lovely sunny dance out at Newark Traditions Folk Festival")

-Appalachian Dancing is an energetic and percussive form of dance that originated in the Appalachian Mountains of America and performed to Old-Time music.
+**NEWS First two dance outs of 2025 arranged for Moira Canal Festival and the Derby Folk Festival.**

 Restless Soles are an Appalachian dance side formed in 2009 who regularly perform around Derbyshire.

 You can find a list of [our up-coming dance outs here](shows.md):

 Ordinarily we practice from 8pm to 9:30 pm on Monday nights at [The West End Community Centre (DE22 3BL)](https://wecc.org.uk/) on Mackworth Road.

+To enquire about booking us, if you're interesting in joining you can contact us at contact@restless-soles.co.uk.

 You can listen or play along to some of our [music here](music.html)